← Back to research

 What is Repomix?

 A tool that packs your entire repository into a single, AI-friendly file.
-Uses Tree-sitter for intelligent code compression (~70% token reduction) and XML structuring optimized for Claude and other LLMs.
+Uses Tree-sitter for intelligent code compression (~70% token reduction) and XML structuring optimized for Claude and other LLMs, with Markdown, JSON, and plain-text output options.

 When should I use Repomix vs a knowledge graph tool like GitNexus?